ParkWithEase/parkeasy/docs/ProjectProposal.md

 #### Data
 For the data layer, we plan to use cloudflare’s sqlite database as it is fast and cheap.

+This architecture will work well for our project due to its balance of simplicity and scalability.
+The n-tier architecture decouples the frontend, backend, and data layers, allowing each component to be developed, maintained, and scaled independently.
+Kotlin and Compose provide a robust, native Android experience, while Svelte ensures a lightweight and fast web frontend.
+Go’s efficiency, and concurrency features make it ideal for handling server-side operations at scale.
+Cloudflare’s SQLite offers a cost-effective, high-performance solution for managing data.
+Together, these technologies provide a cohesive and scalable system capable of handling our application's requirements.
+We can also integrate middleware between layers for caching and load balancing, to enhance performance and scalabilit, if needed, without requiring significant changes to other layers.

 ## Work Distribution
 We distribute our workload for this project as followed:
 - Frontend: 1 developer